Plan of Care FAQs

 A patient has an expired POC; what should I do next?

 For a patient with an expired POC, the therapist should create an evaluative note such as a progress note, but could also include a re-examination or re-certification note.
 You do not need to bill an examination CPT code; you can bill as you normally would on a daily note.
-Once you establish new plan dates on the plan tab and finalize the note you will be able to complete daily notes again.
+Once you establish new plan dates on the plan tab and finalize the note, you can complete daily notes again.

 No, this creates unnecessary work.
 Instead, add an evaluative note—like a progress note—and bill as you normally would for a daily note.